-To be entitled to a Housing Costs Element you must be responsible to make payments of rent for the home where you live.
+To be entitled to a Housing Costs Element in your award you must be responsible to make payments of rent for the home where you live.

 So if you make a claim for Universal Credit let your landlord know.

-However, if you are in debt, have rent arrears or are vulnerable, you or your landlord can ask for an amount up to the Housing Costs Element to be paid direct to them under the Alternative Payment Arrangements scheme – it’s called a ‘managed payment’
+If you are in debt, have rent arrears or are vulnerable, you or your landlord can ask for an amount up to the Housing Costs Element to be paid direct to them under the Alternative Payment Arrangements scheme – it’s called a ‘managed payment’

-You / your landlord can also request that an amount of your Universal Credit goes towards paying off rent arrears every month until these are paid off – called a third party deduction.
+Your landlord can also request that an amount of your Universal Credit goes towards paying off rent arrears every month until these are paid off – called a third party deduction.

 Will the Housing Costs Element cover my full rent?